 The Loyola Writing Center is a great resource for advanced academic writing.
 Grad students can access assistance from all three Loyola campuses.
 We offer in-person appointments, as well as online appointments for graduate students.
-You will need to schedule an appointment for either type of appointment.
-When making appointments, please note that a one-hour appointment can cover just a certain amount of information in a paper, probably 5-7 pages, depending on the topic and style of writing.
+Graduate students may schedule appointments in Tutor Trac.
+Please note, however, that a one-hour appointment can cover just a certain amount of information in a paper, probably 5-7 pages, depending on the topic and style of writing.
 If you have a long paper you may need to plan on more than one appointment over the course of the week.
 In order to ensure everyone has equal access to the center and to create productive working conditions for our tutors, we do not allow back-to-back appointments for the same paper or the same student.
 We also do not allow any student more than three hours worth of appointments in a given week.

 Research has shown that graduate student writing success increases as peer support increases.
 As one scholar put it, "graduate students tend to be their own best resource."
 With this in mind, the Writing Center helps graduate students organize and run informal peer groups, in which students support each other in their writing projects.